Postosuchus: Limbs and posture

 The limbs were located underneath the body, giving Postosuchus an upright stance.
 Historically, there has been debate over whether or not rauisuchids like Postosuchus were mainly bipedal or quadrupedal.
-Each one of Postosuchuss two forelimbs was slightly over half the size of the hind limbs.
+Each one of Postosuchus two forelimbs was slightly over half the size of the hind limbs.
 This characteristic of short fore limbs can usually be seen in bipedal reptiles.
 Chatterjee suggested that Postosuchus could walk in an erect stance, since the short fore limbs were probably used only during slow locomotion.
 In 1995, Robert Long and Phillip A. Murry argued that Postosuchus was heavily built and quadrupedal.
 Peyer et al., 2008, argued that the thick pectoral girdle served for locomotion of the fore limbs.
 They noted that this does not, however, detract from the theory that Postosuchus could also walk bipedally.
-In 2013, a major study of the skeletal structure concluded that Postosuchus may have been an obligate biped based on evidence from the anatomy of the digits, vertebrae, and pelvis.
-The proportions of the limbs and weight-bearing sections of the spine were very similar to many theropod dinosaurs, nearly all of which are thought to have been strictly bipedal.
-However, a 2015 study noted several load-bearing adaptations present in the manus of Postosuchus, substantiating the view that its manus was used for support.
-In a 2022 article, Postosuchus was considered predominantly bipedal, but probably still capable of supporting its weight on the fore limbs at low speeds, and an ontogenetic shift was noted, with the shortening of the arms as individuals aged, suggesting that at least hatchlings and juveniles were facultatively quadrupedal.